Brecksville–Broadview Heights High School: History

-Student achievement
+Student achievements

 Academic rankings

 The Brecksville–Broadview Heights High School has received various awards for excellence in education.
 In 2008, the U.S. Department of Education recognized Brecksville–Broadview Heights High School as an NCLB Blue Ribbon School.
-Brecksville–Broadview Heights High School was also a past nominee, by the Ohio Department of Education, for the prestigious Blue Ribbon School Award.
+Brecksville–Broadview Heights High School was also a past nominee, by the Ohio Department of Education, for the prestigious Blue-Ribbon School Award.

 In 2015, The Washington Post published the list of America's most challenging high schools.
 The analysis covered approximately 22,000 U.S. public high schools.
 The rankings were determined by taking the total number of Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests given at a school each year and dividing by the number of seniors that graduated.
 Brecksville–Broadview Heights High School ranked in the top 4 percent of all high schools in this assessment.

 Brecksville–Broadview Heights High School has consistently been ranked by U.S. News & World Report magazine as being in the top 5 percent of all high schools in the United States.
-Additionally, Brecksville–Broadview Heights High School was recognized in Newsweek magazine's 2013 list of the top 2000 public high schools in the United States.
-Class of 2025 was the most academically condintioned.
+The school was recognized in Newsweek magazine's 2013 list of the top 2000 public high schools in the United States.

 Brecksville–Broadview Heights School District was ranked the ninth best in the state of Ohio and the third best in the Cleveland-Akron-Canton area in the 2023 state report cards.

-Sport championships

-BBHHS athletic teams are known as the Bees and are members of the Suburban League.
-The gymnastics, basketball, football, soccer, cross-country, and swimming/diving programs have won state titles including: